 It is important to have an agreement in writing.
-Usually the type of business agreements that can be created are Operating Agreements or Partnership Agreements.
+Usually, the type of business agreement that can be created is Operating Agreements or Partnership Agreements.

 The agreement should highlight the following aspects:

-- Who control the company and what is their percentage?
+- Who controls the company and what is their percentage?

 - Highlight partner roles.

 - Point out the Capital contributions and their type.